 I hoped our Christmas card would make people smile

 When I sent out our cards, I felt satisfied with the closing ceremony I’d created for our tradition.
-My silly picture had taken some of the sting out of this being the end, and I knew that it would give people a good laugh.
+My silly picture had taken some of the sting out of this being the end, and I knew it would give people a good laugh.
 I felt like I’d marked two decades of meaningful work raising three young women who hadn’t yet turned into hoochie mamas.
-It was kind of like throwing myself a little virtual retirement party after my swan song.
+It was like throwing myself a virtual retirement party after my swan song.

 My younger two daughters didn’t love the letter because they felt like the note ought to finger their sister as the culprit behind the end of the tradition.
-But as I pointed out, she was just doing what oldest children tend to do — reaching the next developmental stage first.
-They all would have ended up feeling the same way about the Christmas card photo sooner or later.
+But as I pointed out, she was doing what oldest children tend to do — reaching the next developmental stage first.
+They would have ended up feeling the same way about the Christmas card photo sooner or later.

 One friend waited until she saw me in person to tell me how much she appreciated my photo.
-She wanted to understand more about what motivated me to handle the whole thing as I did because she also struggles with figuring out how to let go.
+She wanted to understand more about what motivated me to handle the whole thing as I did because she also struggled with figuring out how to let go.